vykuang/toronto-service-calls-2023/docs/potholes.md

 How to authenticate the container app running on the compute engine instance?
 Mount the host instance's `$HOME/.config/gcloud` to the container's.
 Even if the `google_application_credentials.json` isn't present (because we haven't run `gcloud auth application-default`), that directory provides the permissions granted to the host instance's service account

-Seems to use the host instance creds just fine without any volume mount
+Seems to use the host instance creds just fine without any volume mount.
+In theory this always made more sense, but I was stuck on the idea of the container itself needing the `key.json` or some sort of credential directory

 ## dbt